dragonfly-science/dragonfly-website/content/publications/berkenbusch_intertidal_2019.md

 This study presents the most recent survey findings, based on data from the 2018–19 fishing year.
-Northern sites included in this survey were (in alphabetical order): Aotea Harbour, Hokianga Harbour, Kawakawa Bay (West), Mangawhai Harbour, Mill Bay, Ngunguru Estuary, Ohiwa Harbour, Otumoetai (Tauranga Harbour), Ruakaka Estuary, Te Haumi Bay, Whangamatā Harbour and Whangapoua Harbour.
+Northern sites included in this survey were (in alphabetical order): Aotea Harbour, Hokianga Harbour, Kawakawa Bay (West), Mangawhai Harbour, Mill Bay, Ngunguru Estuary, Ōhiwa Harbour, Otūmoetai (Tauranga Harbour), Ruakaka Estuary, Te Haumi Bay, Whangamatā Harbour and Whangapoua Harbour.

 All of the 2018–19 survey sites contained cockle populations, with most sites supporting notable population